 5.2.
-Quality control procedures employed (describe or provide URL of description): At the end of each survey data are reviewed for accuracy/relevance by chief scientists.
-Specimens are sorted and identified at the Polish Sorting Center.
-Several species are reexamined by ichthyoplankton specialists at the SEFSC, following an established identification protocol to assure the accuracy and consistency of identifications over the time series.
+Quality control procedures employed (describe or provide URL of description):

+As specimens are collected, total number of individual fish by species and lengths are taken and recorded into the shipboard data collections system.
+At the end of each survey data are reviewed for accuracy/relevance by chief scientists.
+Specimens that cannot be identified during the survey are identified in the laboratory.